 Many groups list out a certain number to be rolled over each year to ensure the new school year isn’t held hostage by the decisions of the previous year in their Bylaws and Standing Rules.

-Now that you have a proposed budget, you’ll want to present it for a vote at your next PTO meeting, after you’ve circulated it to officers and committee chairs and incorporated their feedback.
+Now that you have a proposed budget, you’ll want to present it for a vote at your next PTO meeting, after you’ve first circulated it to officers and committee chairs and incorporated their feedback.

 It’s easy to overlook a new program or include an unnecessary expense, so extra eyes can be helpful in spotting those oversights.